 Liturgy as sung prayer is the language of the heart.
-This language is not merely of an intellectual ascent, but forms the sensibility and the very soul of worship.
+This language is not merely of an intellectual assent, but forms the sensibility and the very soul of worship.
 Gregorian chant expresses in a special way something of the timelessness of liturgy.
 The purity and contemplative aspect of chant help us reach out beyond our immediate conditions to the ineffable, the eternal, the mystery of divine beauty and truth.

 Gates of Holiness

 Since the Cistercian Order of the Strict Observance began to reform its liturgy in 1969, the daily Offices have had a two-week cycle of psalmody.
 As arranged at St. Joseph’s Abbey, Sunday Lauds has the same psalms each week, corresponding to Week II of the Roman Office, with seasonal variations.
 The monks of Spencer began celebrating the liturgy in English almost forty years ago.
 A variety of musical styles is currently in use, but traditional chant predominates in both the Divine Office and the Mass.
 The psalm tones of Lauds (Morning Prayer) are composed on a simple accentual principle to suit the varying rhythms of English cadences.
 And the Hallel Psalm (Ps.
 150) is on the Gregorian sixth tone.